Loopt: SMS invitation issues

-Users of Loopt must register their mobile phone number, full name, and date of birth.
-Loopt's privacy notice states that users can control who receives geo-location information via privacy settings.
+Users of Loopt had to register their mobile phone number, full name, and date of birth.
+Loopt's privacy notice stated that users could control who receives geo-location information via privacy settings.

 When Loopt released its native iPhone application on July 10, 2008, the software quickly gained notoriety for sending Short Message Service (SMS) invites to users' address books, seemingly without the user's knowledge; additionally, the SMS service failed to respond to the industry-required STOP message.

 On July 14, 2008, Loopt posted to its blog that the mass invites could be attributed to a confusing user interface, and they were working on an improved invitation flow.
 Respect for STOP was announced July 15, 2008, and on July 17, 2008, Loopt released an updated version which addressed the issues with the confusing user interface.